3liasP/simdash/README.md

 - Pin 13 used for motor control (4th digit not connected)
 - Display uses SevSeg library with common cathode configuration
 - Ensure serial port permissions on Linux/Mac (`sudo usermod -a -G dialout $USER`)

-## MCP Usage

-This project supports the Model Context Protocol (MCP) for enhanced Unity development with AI assistants.
-MCP allows tools like GitHub Copilot to interact directly with Unity's editor and project structure.

-### Setup MCP Server

-1. Install the Unity MCP package:
-   - Follow instructions at [Unity MCP GitHub](https://github.com/CoplayDev/unity-mcp) to set up the MCP server on your machine.
-2. Configure VS Code:
-   - Ensure you have the MCP support enabled in your VS Code setup.
-   - Update the path in `.vscode/mcp.json` if your Unity MCP installation differs:
-     - Linux: `/home/YOUR_USERNAME/.local/share/UnityMCP/UnityMcpServer/src`
-     - Windows: `C:\\Users\\YOUR_USERNAME\\AppData\\Local\\UnityMCP\\UnityMcpServer\\src`
-   - Do not commit your personal paths to version control!

-3. Start the MCP server:
-   - Open Unity and ensure the project is loaded
-   - The MCP server will automatically connect when you use compatible AI tools